CAFDataProcessing/worker-document/worker-document-shared/README.md

 ### Composite Document Handling
-A "composite document" is a document that includes its subdocuments.
+A "composite document" is a document that includes subdocuments.

 #### Worker Request
-This is an example of a Composite Document worker request, as sent in a worker request message with "taskClassifier" set to "DocumentWorkerTask".
+This is an example of a Composite Document worker request.
 It includes not only a set of fields for the document supplied but also subdocuments of this document, each subdocument having fields of its own:

     {
         "document": {